frontandrew/middle.messenger.praktikum.yandex/README.md

 ### Start and use:
 - clone repo
-- install dependencies: pnpm
+- install dependencies: `pnpm i`
-- for create build run: pnpm build
+- for create build run: `pnpm build`
+- for code lint run: `pnpm check:lint`
+- for style lint run: `pnpm check:style`
+- for type check run: `pnpm check:type`
+- for tests run: `pnpm check:test`
+- for all checks run: `pnpm check`
-- for use build localy run: pnpm start
+- for use build localy run: `pnpm start`
-- for use dev-server run: pnpm dev
+- for use dev-server run: `pnpm dev`

 ### Used tools: